 The Langley Spirit Square is a covered performance platform that can be booked for medium to large public events.
 For information or to book the Spirit Square, please call 604-514-2902.

-The covered picnic shelter that can accommodate up to 75 people is also available and can be booked for your picnic (parking accessed through the lane at the 4900 block of 205A St).
+Three covered picnic shelters that can accommodate up to 30 people each are also available, and can be booked for your picnic (parking accessed through the lane at the 4900 block of 205A St).
 For further information or to book call (604) 514-2865.

 Adventure playground, paved play area for ball hockey and basketball, intermediate soccer field, softball diamond and washrooms.

 Brydon Lagoon is south-west of Brydon Park accessed of and has a peaceful perimeter walk around the lagoon with opportunities to observe wildfowl.

 This park is complete with two all-weather soccer fields, an adventure playground, and public washrooms.
 This park includes pathways that are part of the City's Nature Trail system.

 Nicomekl includes a parking area off of 208 Street and is a good starting point to enter the floodplain and various walking trails.

 Linwood Park has a soccer field, and wheelchair user accessible playground.
 Washrooms are available, and the site has access to a parking lot off of Michaud Crescent.
 This park also has a dog-off-leash park and community garden site.

 Rotary Centennial Park has a playground, ball diamond, senior soccer field, display garden beds, and washrooms.
 A paved walking path follows the perimeter and the facilities are wheelchair user accessible.